hackclub/hackclub/workshops/image_editor/README.md

 ```
 Breaking down:
 1. The first 4 variables hold the range inputs from the HTML document using the method: ```document.getElementById('')```
-2. The another 4 variables take those range inputs and get them actual values, using the `value` property
+2. The next 4 variables take those range inputs and get their actual values, using the `value` property
 3. Then we take the `targetImage` element and we style it using the `style` & `filter` properties, and we specify what filters we want to apply.

 Let's test it: